4 Antiretroviral drugs

 1. What information about the antiretroviral drugs should patients be given?

-They must know the names and appearances of the drugs in the first-line combination.
+They should know the names and appearances of the drugs in the first-line combination.
 They must know how many drugs to take and when they should be taken.

 2. How many times a day are antiretroviral drugs taken?